jonafanho/Bus-Destination-Sign/README.md

 * My SD card failed to initalize!
   * Make sure the SD card is formatted to FAT32.
   * Make sure the SD card is clean, inserted fully into the SD card slot, and oriented in the correct direction.

+## Building it Yourself
+Refer to the [Installation](https://github.com/jonafanho/Bus-Destination-Sign/blob/master/Installation.md) page for instructions.